rajanjha10/CP-Solution-Approach/Codechef Certification/Foundation/Dynamic Programming/MDOLLS.md

   Read Reference post for solution approach, I can't explain better than that.

+  I will just re-explain why do we need to take height in increasing order when weights are equal.
+  Suppose you have 2 boxes of dimensions(w, h) = (5, 5) and (5, 2).
+Suppose a new box of (5, 1) comes in and you have to decide in which box will you nest it.
+The obvious choice is to nest it in (5, 2) (the closest height one) so that we can waste the minimum space and utilize box (5, 5) for future boxes.

+  When we take LIS on heights of boxes we make sure that we are waisting minimum space while chaining.
+The elements of LIS will be present in different chains and will give minimum chains required to cover finite partially ordered set (Sorted dimensions of dolls in this case).

   I have used DP to compute LIS meeting the constraints of the problem in `O(n^2)` and it will give a TLE verdict on spoj. **The solution is intended for understanding the dp approach to the problem**.

   The reference post however discusses the O(nlogn) approach.